silnith/spinning-wings/README.md

 in school.
 Most prominently it now uses the Win32 API rather than GLUT.
 I also improved and refined its use of STL and the encapsulation of the utility code that generates the randomized curves.

+The use of the Windows API is minimal.
+Every function called should be available as far back as Windows 2000.
+(Possibly older, but Windows 2000 is the oldest version documented in Microsoft's online documentation.)
+Building using Visual Studio should generate a manifest file that identifies the executable as per-monitor DPI-aware, though the program has no text elements that need to be scaled.
+The purpose of marking the executable thusly is to prevent Windows from attempting to perform any sort of bitmap-based window scaling.